-Real wood fireplaces and stoves need venting, so harmful gasses like carbon monoxide leave the house.
+Real wood burning fireplaces and stoves need venting so harmful smoke and toxins like carbon monoxide leave the house.
 Particulates and other pollutants travel out of the flue.
 Clean-up is a dirty process and requires both homeowner and professional cleaning.
-A traditional fireplace comes with responsibility.
-You clean the chimney and watch the flue.
-You carry wood and maybe cut it.
+A traditional fireplace comes with a tremendous amount of responsibility, from cleaning the chimney, stoking the fire, cutting and carrying wood, etc.

-An infrared quartz fireplace does not have a real flame, but it creates the image of a real fire.
-The fireplace also has a thermostat that works into and with your existing home heating, It creates 5200 BTUs that can heat 1000 square feet.
-But you can turn that up and down with your remote control.
-Or change flames.
-MagikFlame quartz infrared electric fireplaces come in several styles of wall-mounted electric fireplace or corner fireplace mounted.
+An infrared quartz fireplace does not have a real flame but creates the illusion of a real fire.
+The fireplace also has a thermostat that works with your existing home heating system; it has 5200 BTUs that can heat up to 1000 square feet.
+You can turn the heater on or off with remote control.
+You can also change the flames.
+MagikFlame infrared quartz electric fireplaces come in several styles of wall-mounted electric fireplaces or a corner fireplace mantel.
 You can also get a firebox to install into your existing fireplace.

 The heating and the flame are entirely separate.
-(In fact, if you don’t want to look at flames, we recommend the Fishtank).
-We found the best way to produce heat and the best way to simulate flame and paired them together to create an amazing realistic electric fireplace.
+(In fact, if you don’t want to look at flames, we recommend the Fish tank).
+We found the best way to produce heat and the best way to simulate flame and paired them together to create an impressive realistic electric fireplace.